Young man sips coffee while using digital stylus on tablet

 3. Making on-time payments is one of the most important factors in rebuilding credit.

-5 steps to rebuild your credit
+How to rebuild credit

 Once you’ve identified all your open lines of credit, determine your credit utilization ratio on each card.
 To do this, take your current credit card balance and divide it by your credit limit, then multiply that number by 100.
 If you owe $1,000 on a card with a $10,000 credit limit, your credit utilization ratio is 10%.